nrfconnect/sdk-nrf/samples/matter/template/README.rst

 The sample supports using :ref:`Trusted Firmware-M <ug_tfm>` on the nRF54L15 DK.
 The memory map of the sample has been aligned to meet the :ref:`ug_tfm_partition_alignment_requirements`.

-You can build the sample with Trusted Firmware-M support by adding the ``ns`` suffix to the ``nrf54l15pdk/nrf54l15/cpuapp`` build target.
+You can build the sample with Trusted Firmware-M support by adding the ``ns`` suffix to the ``nrf54l15dk/nrf54l15/cpuapp`` board target.

 For example:

 .. code-block:: console

-    west build -p -b nrf54l15pdk/nrf54l15/cpuapp/ns
+    west build -p -b nrf54l15dk/nrf54l15/cpuapp/ns

 .. note::

-   The firmware built for ``nrf54l15pdk/nrf54l15/cpuapp/ns`` will not work on the nRF54L15 DK.
+   The firmware built for ``nrf54l15dk/nrf54l15/cpuapp/ns`` will not work on the nRF54L15 PDK.

 .. matter_template_build_with_tfm_end